Nacogdoches is the oldest town in Texas, so it makes sense it’s home to some of the oldest buildings and homes, too!

 If you want to take a self-guided walking tour it’s $4.

-For more information on planning a visit to Millard’s Crossing click here.
+For more information on planning a visit to Millard’s Crossing visit their website here.

 Millard’s Crossing Historic Village is located at 6020 North Street in Nacogdoches.